 - if your customers are VAT registered you will have to calculate the VAT and issue VAT invoices in the normal way

-- for businesses who buy and sell goods from outside the UK, the scheme may become more complex, (see paragraph 6.4 below)
+- for businesses who buy and sell goods from outside the UK, the scheme may become more complex, (see paragraph 6.4)

-- if you usually claim Input Tax, (see paragraph 2.4 below)
+- if you usually claim input tax, (see paragraph 2.4)

 Also, as the flat rates are averages, you may pay more VAT on the Flat Rate Scheme than you would on normal accounting.

-If you use the Flat Rate Scheme, you do not recover input tax or VAT on imports or acquisitions.
-This is because the flat rates are calculated to represent the net VAT you need to pay to HM Revenue and Customs (HMRC).
+If you use the Flat Rate Scheme, you do not recover input tax or VAT on imports or acquisitions, if your business is based in Northern Ireland.
+This is because the flat rates are calculated to represent the net VAT you need to pay to HMRC.
 In other words, an allowance for input tax is built into the flat rates.

-The scheme is for businesses with a turnover no more than £150,000 a year, excluding VAT.
+The scheme is for businesses with a turnover of no more than £150,000 a year, excluding VAT.
 There are some additional rules to stop abuse of the scheme.
-If you want to know more, section 3 explains the joining conditions in more detail.
+If you want to know more section 3 explains the joining conditions in more detail.

 The Flat Rate Scheme is a simpler method of working out the VAT you have to pay to HMRC and so is unsuitable where you regularly receive repayments from HMRC.

-2.7 Can I combine the Flat Rate Scheme with other schemes?
+2.7 Combining the Flat Rate Scheme with other schemes

-The table below shows which other schemes you can use with the Flat Rate Scheme.
+This table shows which other schemes you can use with the Flat Rate Scheme.

-If you are already using one of the schemes and wish to use the other, complete the form for the scheme you have not yet joined.
+If you’re already using one of the schemes and wish to use the other, complete the form for the scheme you have not yet joined.

-If you want to leave a retail scheme to join the Flat Rate Scheme, simply follow the rules about ceasing to use the retail scheme in VAT Notice 727 Retail schemes.
+If you want to leave a retail scheme to join the Flat Rate Scheme, simply follow the rules about ceasing to use the retail scheme in Retail schemes (VAT Notice 727).

 3. Eligibility and conditions of the scheme